The Copyright Match Tool is only available to channels in the YouTube Partner Programme

 .
 If you are not in the YouTube Partner Programme, you won't see the Copyright section of YouTube Studio.

 The Copyright Match Tool finds full re-uploads of your original videos on other YouTube channels.
 Once a match has been identified, you can review it in YouTube Studio and choose which action you'd like to take.

 may result in loss of feature access or termination of your YouTube partnership.
 Just because we've found an upload that matches your video doesn't guarantee that it's copyright infringement.
-It's your responsibility to review each video and consider whether fair use, fair dealing or a similar exception to copyright applies before you submit a takedown request.
+It's your responsibility to review each video and consider whether fair use, fair dealing or a similar exception to copyright applies.
+After review, you can submit a takedown request if desired.

-No problem – that's fine.
+You don't have to take action on a match.
 You can archive a match to remove it from your Matches tab.
 We'll only send each match once, so you won't see those videos again.

 The Copyright Match Tool is meant to find full or nearly full matches to your videos.
 If someone used a short snippet of your video, it may not be surfaced.
-If you know of a re-upload of one of your videos that you'd like removed, you can always report it via the copyright webform.
+If you know of a re-upload of one of your videos that you'd like removed, you can always report it via the copyright webform

 There are a few reasons why we might not scan for matches to one of your uploads:

 - You weren't the first person to upload the video to YouTube